lqc/thinkcspy/source/modules.rst

 Namespaces permit several programmers to work on the same project without having naming collisions.

+    .. admonition:: How are namespaces, files and modules related?

+      Python has a convenient and simplifying one-to-one mapping, one module per file, giving rise to one namespace.
+Also, Python takes the module name from the file name, and this becomes the name of the namespace.  ``math.py`` is a filename, the module is called ``math``, and its namespace is ``math``.
+      So in Python the concepts are more or less interchangeable.

+      But you will encounter other languages (e.g. C#), that allow one module to span multiple files, or one file to have multiple namespaces, or many files to all share the same namespace.
+So the name of the file doesn't need to be the same as the namespace.

+      So a good idea is to try to keep the concepts distinct in your mind.

+      Files and directories organize *where* things are stored in our computer.
+      On the other hand, namespaces and modules are a programming concept: they help us organize how we want to group related functions and attributes.
+      They are not about "where" to store things, and should not have to coincide with the file and directory structures.

+      So in Python, if you rename the file ``math.py``, its module name also changes, your ``import`` statements would need to change, and your code that refers to functions or attributes inside that namespace would also need to change.

+      In other languages this is not necessarily the case.
+So don't blur the concepts, just because Python blurs them!

 .. index:: scope, scope; global, scope; local, scope; builtin, builtin scope, global scope, local scope